KAI T-50 Golden Eagle: Philippines

+Philippine Air Force FA-50PH carrying President Marcos Jr.

 The Philippine Air Force (PAF) chose 12 TA-50s to fulfill its requirement for a light attack and lead-in fighter trainer aircraft.
 The Department of National Defense (DND) announced the selection of the type in August 2012.
 Funding for 12 aircraft was approved by Congress in September 2012.

 In January 2013, state media reported that the FA-50 variant, not the TA-50 as previously reported, was selected for procurement.
 In October 2013, President Benigno Aquino III said that the DND was close to finalizing the FA-50 deal.
-On October 19, 2013, President Aquino and President Park Geun-hye of South Korea signed a memorandum of understanding (MoU) with provisions for acquisitions.
-On February 13, 2014, President Aquino approved the payment scheme and budget of P18.9 billion ($415.7 million) for 12 lead-in fighter trainers.
-On March 28, 2014, the DND signed a contract for 12 FA-50 fighters worth P18.9 billion (US$421.12 million).
+On 19 October 2013, President Aquino and President Park Geun-hye of South Korea signed a memorandum of understanding (MoU) with provisions for acquisitions.
+On 13 February 2014, President Aquino approved the payment scheme and budget of P18.9 billion ($415.7 million) for 12 lead-in fighter trainers.
+On 28 March 2014, the DND signed a contract for 12 FA-50 fighters worth P18.9 billion (US$421.12 million).

-Deliveries began in November 2015, all 12 aircraft were delivered by May 31, 2017.
+Deliveries began in November 2015, all 12 aircraft were delivered by 31 May 2017.
 Plans were laid for 3 or 4 FA-50s to be fitted with capability for beyond visual range (BVR) intercept.
 In March 2015, Stockholm International Peace Research Institute (SIPRI) reported that the Philippines plans to order additional FA-50s, which is supported by the PAF Flight Plan 2028 that lists another 12 FA-50s planned for the future.

-On January 26, 2017, two PAF FA-50PHs conducted a nighttime attack on terrorist hideouts in Butig, Lanao del Sur in Mindanao, the first combat sorties flown by these aircraft.
+On 26 January 2017, two PAF FA-50PHs conducted a nighttime attack on terrorist hideouts in Butig, Lanao del Sur in Mindanao, the first combat sorties flown by these aircraft.
 In June 2017, FA-50s were deployed to conduct airstrikes against Maute terrorists entrenched in the city of Marawi starting in May 2017.
-On July 12, 2017, an FA-50 was involved in a friendly fire incident during the battle of Marawi, when a bomb landed approximately 250 meters off target, killing two Philippine soldiers and injuring 11 more.
+On 12 July 2017, an FA-50 was involved in a friendly fire incident during the battle of Marawi, when a bomb landed approximately 250 meters off target, killing two Philippine soldiers and injuring 11 more.
 An investigation cleared the aircrew and aircraft of fault and the type was returned to active service in August.

 In June 2018, the PAF was reportedly reviewing the possible acquisition of 12 more aircraft.
 PAF Chief Lt.
 Gen Connor Anthony Canlas Sr. reiterated this possibility in a media interview in June 2022.